 Many authors pointed out that well spacing can greatly affect the timing and economics of a polymer flood.
-The increased rate of recovery and improved sweep efficiency gained from smaller well spacing must be balanced against the cost of infill wells (Wang et al. 2008b, Wang et al. 2009, Wassmuth 2007).
-At Daqing, Wang et al. (2008b) reported optimum polymer injection rates of 0.14 to 0.16 PV/year for 250-m spacing and 0.16 to 0.20 PV/year for 150-175-m well spacing.
+The increased rate of recovery and improved sweep efficiency gained from smaller well spacing must be balanced against the cost of infill wells (Wassmuth et al. 2007; Wang et al. 2008b, 2009).
+At Daqing, Wang et al. (2008b) reported optimum polymer-injection rates of 0.14-0.16 PV/yr for 250-m spacing and 0.16-0.20 PV/yr for 150-to 175-m well spacing.

 The few papers that focus on when to stop polymer injection are associated with the Daqing polymer flood.
-Wang et al. (2008b, 2009) may provide the most extensive discussion, reporting that polymer injection was switched to water cut when the water cut reached 92-94%.
-For many of the newer polymer floods, operators are just now faced with the decision on when to stop polymer injection-especially in view of low oil prices.
+Wang et al. (2008b, 2009) may provide the most-extensive discussion, reporting that polymer injection was switched to water cut when the water cut reached 92-94%.
+For many of the newer polymer floods, operators are just now faced with the decision of when to stop polymer injection, especially in view of low oil prices.

-If the achievable injection rate is governed dominantly by polymer viscosity, the total fluid production rate will be slowed by polymer injection (given a fixed pressure drop across the system).
-An economic optimum will occur if the increased fractional flow of oil from polymer flooding must be balanced against a reduced total fluid production rate (Seright 2010).
+If the achievable injection rate is governed dominantly by polymer viscosity, the total fluid-production rate will be slowed by polymer injection (given a fixed pressure drop across the system).
+An economic optimum will occur if the increased fractional flow of oil from polymer flooding must be balanced against a reduced total fluid-production rate (Seright 2010).
 However, as mentioned earlier, fracture extension can mitigate or eliminate injectivity losses under the proper circumstances.
-If fractures are not taken into consideration during simulations of polymer flooding, a substantial pressure drop is typically predicted in the injection grid block-which predicts a false (low) "economic optimum" polymer concentration (Moe Soe Let et al. 2012).
-Care must be exercised during simulations to avoid this effect if polymer solutions are injected above the formation parting pressure.
+If fractures are not taken into consideration during simulations of polymer flooding, a substantial pressure drop is typically predicted in the injection gridblock, which predicts a false (low) "economic optimum" polymer concentration (Moe Soe Let et al. 2012).
+Care must be exercised during simulations to avoid this effect if polymer solutions are injected at greater than the formation-parting pressure.

 Should Polymer Banks Be Graded at the End of Polymer Injection?

-During water injection after polymer in the experiments with 11.2:1 permeability contrast (i.e., those shown in Fig. 2), injected water formed viscous fingers that broke through in the high-permeability layer after advancing the polymer front by 70% when the polymer-bank viscosity was 8 cp, by 40% when the polymer bank viscosity was 23 cp, and by 25% when the polymer bank viscosity was 75 cp.
+During water injection after polymer in the experiments with 11.2:1 permeability contrast (i.e., those shown in Fig. 2), injected water formed viscous fingers that broke through in the high-permeability layer after advancing the polymer front by 70% when the polymer-bank viscosity was 8 cp, by 40% when the polymer-bank viscosity was 75 cp.

-In contrast to the laboratory experiments, water breakthrough appears more rapid in field applications.
-At Daqing, after injecting ~1 PV of 40-cp polymer solution (well spacing: 250 m), water cuts typically stabilized at about 90% (Han 2015).
-When injection was switched from polymer to water at Daqing, water breakthrough was first noted after ~0.02 PV (by the first increase in water cut).
-During continued water injection, the water cut rose and stabilized at 96%-98% after 0.23 PV of water (Han 2015).
+In contrast to the laboratory experiments, water breakthrough appears more rapidly in field applications.
+At Daqing, after injecting approximately 1 PV of 40-cp polymer solution (well spacing of 250 m), water cuts typically stabilized at approximately 90%.\ When injection was switched from polymer to water at Daqing, water breakthrough was first noted after approximately 0.02 PV (by the first increase in water cut).
+During continued water injection, the water cut rose and stabilized at 96-98% after 0.23 PV of water.\

-At the Mangala polymer flood pilot in India, the main polymer-bank concentration was 2000-2500-ppm HPAM.
-After the polymer concentration was reduced to 1700-1800-ppm HPAM, injection profiles gradually deteriorated (Prasad et al. 2014).
+At the Mangala polymer-flood pilot in India, the main polymerbank concentration was 2,000-2,500 ppm of HPAM.
+After the polymer concentration was reduced to 1,700-1,800 ppm of HPAM, injection profiles gradually deteriorated (Prasad et al. 2014).